 Overview

-Symptoms can range from mild to severe, which may involve insomnia, anxiety, seizures, and hallucinations.2 The duration and severity of these symptoms can vary based on factors such as the type of substance, the duration of use, and the individual's overall health.
+Symptoms of other (or unknown) substance withdrawal can range from mild to severe, and may involve insomnia, anxiety, seizures, or hallucinations.2 The duration and severity of these symptoms can vary based on factors such as the type of substance, the duration of use, or the individual's overall health.

 Symptoms

-Substance withdrawal can cause various physical and psychological symptoms, and the severity can range from mild to life-threatening depending on the type of substance used and the unique disposition of the individual.
-Some of the most common symptoms of withdrawal may include the following.
+Other (or unknown) substance withdrawal can cause various physical and psychological symptoms, and the severity can range from mild to life-threatening depending on the type of substance used and the unique disposition of the individual.

 Physical symptoms

-Physical symptoms of withdrawal often include:
+Physical symptoms of substance withdrawal often include:

 • Tremors